Vitex is a large shrub or small tree that produces berries. These berries are often used as herbal supplements for hormonal symptoms.

 Benefits of Vitex

 There are many claims about how vitex works and what it can do for your health.
 The research for most of these claims is limited.
-It does seem to help specific conditions, though.
+Some people use it to help specific conditions, though.
 These include:

 - Premenstrual syndrome, or PMS